The Global Commons

 In this definition, the global commons are things we all share – all 7.8 billion people – and that we all need them to thrive and prosper.
 They include the atmosphere and land, the ocean and ice sheets, a stable climate and abundant biodiversity, the forests, the gigantic flows of carbon, nitrogen, water and phosphorus and more.

 While we all need and share these global commons, they are being overused by some at the expense of others.
-This has now reached a critical point.
-Ultimately, we are jeopardizing the stability of a planet that has supported civilization for 10,000 years.
+We are jeopardizing the stability of a planet that has supported civilization for 10,000 years.

 In 2015, the researchers announced a fourth boundary had been transgressed: deforestation and changes to our land.
-But work needs to be done with a much broader group of scientists to establish a safe corridor for humanity.
-This is the work of the Earth Commission, established in 2019.
+But work needs to be done with a much broader group of scientists to establish safe and just boundaries for people and planet.
+This is the work of the Earth Commission, established in 2019 and will submit for peer review in June 2022.

 This is a summary of Ostrom’s principles, adapted for the global commons: